daisy119/Fitfolio/README.md

 ![login page](./main_app/static/images/login-page.png)
 ![index page](./main_app/static/images/index-page.png)

 *Fitfolio* is an app inspired by platforms like Strava and Alltrails, designed to research and track journeys through both urban landscapes and wilderness adventures.
-Whether navigating city streets or trekking through nature's wonders, *Fitfolio* aims to capture the joy of exploration and share it with fellow enthusiastic individuals.
 With its user-friendly interface and collaborative features, *Fitfolio* encourages users to discover new paths, share experiences, and connect with like-minded adventurers, fostering a community united by a passion for discovery and outdoor exploration.

 As an adventurous software engineer with a love for both the cityscape and the great outdoors, I relishes the excitement of exploring new streets and winding trails alike, always seeking out hidden treasures and scenic views.